misyltoad/redgpu/README.md

 ## Updates:

+* Mar 19, 2020: REDGPU SDK from March 13, 2020 is updated to v1.0.10.
+Support for 32-bit Windows 7 and Visual Studio 2005 is added.
+Tested to work with the last 32-bit NVIDIA driver version 391.35.

 * Mar 14, 2020: REDGPU SDK v1.0.9 from March 13, 2020 is released.
 Extensions for memory set batching, conservative rasterization and formal memory model are added.

 * Mar 07, 2020: REDGPU SDK v1.0.8 from March 7, 2020 is released. `libredgpu_debug.so` and `redgpu_debug.dll` are added.